 Although this is just Part 1 of a list of Bible verses for Christian Entrepreneurs, I hope that you take these scriptures and run with them, daily meditating on them so that you may live a life as Matthew 5:14-16 describes — being the light of the world.
 Take these scriptures and serve your clients well, doing everything unto God.
 Be on the lookout for Part 2 coming soon.

 Did you enjoy this Blog?
 Share this with your friends who also may be Christian Entrepreneurs themselves.
+Enjoy Christian content?
+Check us out at Prospering Christian to help you in your faith and business.
 If you need a hand with branding, marketing, or websites, feel free to contact us today so we can help you on your path of entrepreneurship.